tiprankstipranks

 Even if approved for marketing by applicable regulatory bodies, we will not be able to create a market for any of our product candidates if we fail to establish marketing, sales, and distribution capabilities, either on our own or through arrangements with third parties.

-Our strategy with our product candidates is to outsource to third parties all or most aspects of the product development process, and possibly marketing, sales, and distribution activities.
-Currently, we do not have any sales, marketing or distribution capabilities.
+Our strategy with LYMPHIR (through Citius Oncology) and for our unapproved product candidates is to outsource to third parties all or most aspects of the product development process, as well as much of our marketing, sales, and distribution activities.
 In order to generate sales of any product candidate that receives regulatory approval, we must either acquire or develop an internal marketing and sales force with technical expertise and with supporting distribution capabilities or make arrangements with third parties to perform these services for us.
-The acquisition or development of a sales and distribution infrastructure would require substantial resources, which may divert the attention of our management and key personnel and defer our product development efforts.
-To the extent that we enter into marketing and sales arrangements with other companies, our revenues will depend on the efforts of others.
+Currently, we, through Citius Oncology, are developing our sales, marketing and distribution capabilities for LYMPHIR and have contracted with Innovation Partners, a large third-party commercial sales and marketing organization with an existing commercial infrastructure and product launch experience, to assist in our commercial efforts.
+We do not have any sales, marketing or distribution capabilities with respect to our other product candidates.
+The acquisition or development of a sales and distribution infrastructure requires substantial resources, which may divert the attention of our management and key personnel and defer our product development efforts.
+To the extent that we enter into marketing and sales arrangements with other companies for any product candidates, our revenues will depend on the efforts of others.
 These efforts may not be successful.
-If we fail to develop sales, marketing, and distribution channels, or enter into arrangements for such with third parties, we will experience delays in product launch and sales and incur increased costs.
+If we fail to develop sales, marketing, and distribution channels, or fail to enter into arrangements with third parties or the collaboration is terminated or is otherwise unsuccessful, we will experience delays in product launch and sales and incur increased costs.

 Regulation - Risk 6